-The City will continue to offer fair housing education doing the month of April, and to all residents that participate in the City's Homeownership Workshop.
+The City will continue to offer fair housing education during the month of April, and to all residents that participate in the City's Homeownership Workshop throughout the year.
 In addition, staff is also preparing for the Fair Housing Poster Contest.